agustacandi/laravel-lang-locales-id/README.md

 ### How to use:

-Just paste "lang" directory into your root Laravel project and change the `app/config.php` file like this:
+Just copy the "lang" directory and paste into your root Laravel project and change the `app/config.php` file like this:

 ```php
 /*